 Lorenzo Giustino of Italy was handed a bagel by Corentin Moutet (handle the first name!) of France in the First set of the First round of the Cold French Open.
 The next day, that is six hours and five minutes of match-time later, Giustino took the fifth set, 18-16 to win his first Grand Slam main draw and ATP-tour level match.
 For the Italian, who has been around since 2007 this win could not have come in a more dramatic fashion.
 At 6h5m, this was the second longest French Open match ever played.
 With this memorable 0-6, 7-6, 7-6, 3-6, 18-16 win, Giustino was assured of a prize money of 84000 Euros, more than his total earnings last year and double of what he has earned in 2020.
-From a whitewash in the first set to a hard fought 18-16 in the fifth- is this the most dramatic tennis turnaround I have seen or read about which involve the first set bagel?
+From a whitewash in the first set to a hard fought 18-16 in the fifth- is this the most dramatic of tennis turnarounds that I have seen or read about involving the first set bagel?

 His second round opponent, Diego Schwartzman, himself once came back from the dead.
 In the Round One match at the Roland Garros in 2017, Schwartzman had overcome Andrey Rublev 0-6, 6-4, 6-2, 6-7, 9-7.
 Diego, aware of Giustino’s new found love for bagels handed him another one in his 6-1,7-5,6-0 victory to enter the Round 3.